brentd09/CourseInfo/Microsoft/Azure/AZ103/QandA.md

 Question  | Answer
 ---|---
- How to trigger a RunBook manually |
+ How to trigger a RunBook manually |   [Start RunBook manually](https://docs.microsoft.com/en-us/azure/automation/start-runbooks)
  Azure action - SMS how much does it cost | The creation of the Alert Action says that carrier charges may apply, when tested we saw it uses an Australian cellphone number
   |
   |